OpenWebGAL/WebGAL_Doc/src/en/webgal-script/variable.md

 ## Advanced Usage（`>=4.5.4`）
 Use built-in variables to perform more advanced operations, such as making changes to configuration variables, executing logic based on specified conditions, and so on.

-WebGal currently has two built-in variable domains: `stage` and `userData`.
+WebGAL currently has two built-in variable domains: `stage` and `userData`.

 ::: tip
 `stage` is a **runtime built-in variable** and `userData` is an **archive built-in variable**.

-The properties for `stage` can be found in the `state` TAB under the WebGal editor, and `userData` can be found in `indexedDB` in the DevTools.
+The properties for `stage` can be found in the `state` TAB under the WebGAL editor, and `userData` can be found in `indexedDB` in the DevTools.
 :::

 You can access them using `$`, for example to get the value of BGM: